oniony/TMSU/README.md

     of fingerprints of unmodified files.
   * Renamed --force option of 'repair' command to --remove.
-  * Added support for textual comparison operators: 'eq', 'ne', 'lt', 'gt', 'le' and 'ge'.
-These remove the need for escaping.
+  * Added support for textual comparison operators: 'eq', 'ne', 'lt', 'gt', 'le' and 'ge', which do not need escaping unlike '<', '>', &c.
   * Improved Zsh completion with respect to tag values.
   * Significant performance improvements.
   * Removed support for '-' operator: use 'not' instead.